sylvia935/sylvia935.github.io/_pages/research.md

 [Check out our 3-minute prototype demo](https://youtu.be/bLlDL5UCMeI)!

 This is a course project for CS 3570 Advanced User Interface Seminar.
 In the transition to a new stage of learning, college freshmen are in specific need of developing their study habits and skills to achieve independent work in higher education.
 We designed a chatbot *StudyBuddy* to support freshman’s behavioral change.
-We administered interviews with peer tutors and surveys freshmen at Pitt’s CS department, which we found students have difficulties managing their project and time. we deployed *StudyBuddy* in Slack, that periodically sends tips, provides assessment of students’ study habitsvia surveys, helps the students break down assignments, and sends reminders.
+We administered interviews with peer tutors and surveys freshmen at Pitt’s CS department, which we found students have difficulties managing their project and time. we deployed *StudyBuddy* in Slack, that periodically sends tips, provides assessment of students’ study habits via surveys, helps the students break down assignments, and sends reminders.
 We finally offered design guidelines of the chatbot supporting learning behavioral change for college Computer Science students.

 ### Rapport Management in Multi-session Interactions with a Social, Teachable Robot
 *Collaborators: Nichola Lubold, Leah Friedman, Erin Walker*<br/>